erfanzar/EasyDeL/README.md

 ```

+> [!TIP]
-you can then convert it to pytorch for better use I don't recommend jax/flax for hosting models since
+> you can then convert it to pytorch for better use I don't recommend jax/flax for hosting models since
-pytorch is better option for gpus
+> pytorch is better option for gpus

 ## LLMServe